 One of the ways GSS advocated on campus was Blue Jeans Day.
 According to Kevin Bailey, the idea was that, for one day, gay students and their allies should wear blue jeans.
 The day was meant to get people to think about what it was like for people to think you might be gay.
 It also forced students who were against gay rights to change their actions instead of gay students changing theirs.
 Of course, there were letters in The Battalion written by students angry about the stunt.
 But every year, The Battalion received fewer and fewer letters.)

-All the while, a new generation of gay students were working their way toward A&M. Time may move more slowly in Texas (and specifically at A&M), but this new generation of gay students was far more assertive in its idenity and much more willing to be in the public eye.
+All the while, a new generation of gay students was working its way toward A&M. Time may move more slowly in Texas (and specifically at A&M), but this new generation of gay students was far more assertive in its idenity and much more willing to be in the public eye.
 Perhaps none would be as influential as Marco Roberts.

 Roberts spent much of his early days in Latin America with his father.
 All things considered, he was able to figure out his sexuality relatively quickly.
 “I am so gay that there really wasn’t room for question,” he said in a 1984 interview with The Battalion, humorously cutting the tension on campus, much like Sara Herlick before him.